SpinalHDL/SpinalDoc/spinal/examples/vga.md

 }
 ```

 As you can see, it's done by using `Area`.
-It's avoid the creation of a new `Component` which would have been much more verbose.
+This is to avoid the creation of a new `Component` which would have been much more verbose.

 ### Interconnections

-Now that we have timings generators for horizontal and vertical syncro, we need to drive outputs.
+Now that we have timing generators for horizontal and vertical syncronization, we need to drive the outputs.

 ```scala
 class VgaCtrl(rgbConfig: RgbConfig, timingsWidth: Int = 12) extends Component {